-14. 401(k) Savings Plan
+13. 401(k) Savings Plan

 The Company has a defined contribution savings plan under Section 401(k) of the Internal Revenue Code.
 This plan covers substantially all employees who meet minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pre-tax basis.
 Company contributions to the plan may be made at the discretion of the Company's board of directors.
 The Company has elected to match 100% of employee contributions to the 401(k) Plan up to 4% of the employee's earnings, subject to certain limitations.
-Company contributions under the 401(k) Plan were \$99, \$60 and \$51 for the year ended December 31, 2015, 2014 and 2013, respectively.
+Company contributions under the 401(k) Plan were \$176, \$99 and \$60 for the years ended December 31, 2016, 2015 and 2014, respectively.

-15. Quarterly Financial Information (unaudited)
+14. Quarterly Financial Information (unaudited)